 f) that the World Health Organization (WHO) has issued fact sheets regarding EMF issues, including mobile terminals, base stations and wireless networks, referencing ICNIRP standards;

-g) Resolution 176 (Rev. Busan, 2014) of the Plenipotentiary Conference, on human exposure to and measurement of EMF;
+g) Resolution 176 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on human exposure to and measurement of EMF;

-h) Resolution 62 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on measurement concerns related to human exposure to EMF,
+h) Resolution 62 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on assessment and measurement of human exposure to electromagnetic fields;

+i) Relevant ITU-T, ITU-R and ITU-D recommendations and reports related to human exposure to EMF;

+j) that there is continuous advancement in the wireless communication technologies and there is ongoing work in the ITU sectors related to such advancements and also the EMF exposure aspect related to them, and that active co-ordination and collaboration between the sectors and other specialized and expert organizations in this field is important,

 recognizing